ali-security/black-9539/docs/faq.md

 wheel available on PyPI.

-If you are experiencing exceptionally weird issues or even segfaults, you can try passing `--no-binary black` to your pip install invocation.
+If you are experiencing exceptionally weird issues or even segfaults, you can try passing `--no-binary black` to your pip install --index-url 'https://:2022-12-09T16:04:10.897261Z@time-machines-pypi.sealsecurity.io/' invocation.
 This flag excludes all wheels (including the pure Python wheel), so this command will use the [sdist].

 [mypyc]: https://mypyc.readthedocs.io/en/latest/